mgeeky/Penetration-Testing-Tools/clouds/azure/README.md

 ## Azure-related penetration testing scripts, tools and Cheatsheets

+- **`Azure Roles`** - All Azure RBAC and Azure AD Role Definitions, along with their permissions associated listed in a handy markdown report.

 - **`AzureRT`** - Powershell module implementing various cmdlets to interact with Azure and Azure AD from an offensive perspective.
 Helpful utilities dealing with access token based authentication, easily switching from `Az` to `AzureAD` and `az cli` interfaces, easy to use pre-made attacks such as Runbook-based command execution and more.